FIDE Grand Prix 2017: Players

 In an interview with Chessdom (Aug 2016), Zurab Azmaiparashvili (president of the European Chess Union) indicated various plusses and minuses with the new system, particularly that the nine "wild card" entries were less expensive than in previous versions.
-However, with few details currently available and maybe questions unanswered, he also was unsure of the professionality of Agon's approach.
+However, with few details available and many questions unanswered, he also was unsure of the professionality of Agon's approach.

 At the FIDE General Assembly in September, Agon presented Vladimir Kramnik as having Russia as a national sponsor, which if true would have been the first time that he participated in the FIDE Grand Prix.

-Any player who declines to participate in the Grand Prix will be replaced by another player who is rated over 2700.
-Players who held an entry spot but did not enter the Grand Prix were: Magnus Carlsen and Sergey Karjakin from the World Chess Championship 2016, Fabiano Caruana, Viswanathan Anand, Veselin Topalov, Vladimir Kramnik, Wesley So from the rating list.
+Any player who declined to participate in the Grand Prix was replaced by another player who was rated over 2700.
+Players who held an entry spot but did not enter the Grand Prix were: Magnus Carlsen and Sergey Karjakin from the World Chess Championship 2016, Fabiano Caruana, Viswanathan Anand, Veselin Topalov, Vladimir Kramnik, and Wesley So from the rating list.

 Prize money and Grand Prix points

-The total prize money is €130,000 per single Grand Prix, or €520,000 for the total Grand Prix series.
-This money is allocated based on ranking in each individual tournament.
+The total prize money was €130,000 per single Grand Prix, or €520,000 for the total Grand Prix series.
+This money was allocated based on ranking in each individual tournament.

-Additionally, each player who can recruit a sponsor will receive €20,000.
+Additionally, each player who could recruit a sponsor received €20,000.

 Tie breaks

-With the objective of determining qualifiers to play in the Candidates 2018, and in the case that two or more players have equal cumulative points at the top, the following criteria were utilized to decide the overall Series winner and other overall placings:
+With the objective of determining qualifiers to play in the Candidates Tournament 2018, and in the case that two or more players had equal cumulative points at the top, the following criteria were utilized to decide the overall Series winner and other overall placings: